n2463230/n2463230/README.md

 ### Hi there 👋

 I am Nisarg Shah.
-Senior Software Engineer by profession with 10+ years of experience in .net.
+Senior Software Engineer by profession with 11+ years of experience in .net.
 ==============================================================================================
 I ❤ to work on Excel a lot.
 ============================

 - My Skills
-- ❤C#❤
+- C#
-- ❤Web API❤
+- Web API
-- ❤LINQ❤
+- LINQ
-- ❤Entity Framework❤
+- Entity Framework
-- ❤SQL❤
+- SQL

+- 🌱 I’m currently planning to learn Kubernetes Orchestration, Microservices and Docker.

 Hey, thanks for your time reading this.
 I can code complex stuff [At least that is what I like to believe 😜], but I would only code, what is new and not available on google.
 If its available on google, lets use it.